ansys/aali-flowkit-python/doc/source/index.rst

             :link: examples/index
             :link-type: doc

-            Explore examples that show how to use the Allie Flowkit Python to perform many different types of operations.
+            Explore examples that show how to use the Aali Flowkit Python to perform many different types of operations.
         {% endif %}